tiny-dnn/tiny-dnn/CONTRIBUTING.md

     - This is usually the ```master``` branch.
 - Make commits.
 - Make sure you have added the necessary tests for your changes.
+- Make sure you're sticking with our code style.
+You can run [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) manually or by using [pre-commit hook](https://github.com/arraiy/dacron/blob/master/etc/git/hooks/pre-commit).
+Currently `clang-format-4.0` is used
 - Submit a pull request.
 - Make sure all CI builds are passed.